The Impact of Gait Pattern Personalization on the Perception of Rigid Robotic Guidance: A Pilot User Experience Evaluation: Methods

 For this work, we used a grounded exoskeleton developed at the Sensory Motor Systems (SMS) Lab at ETH Zurich in collaboration with Hocoma AG, Switzerland (Fig.~\ref{fig:experimental_setup}).
 The new exoskeleton is a modified version of the company's well-known Lokomat\textsuperscript{\textregistered}.
 In particular, the system maintains the original Lokomat\textsuperscript{\textregistered}, parts of the body-weight support (BWS) system, the treadmill, and the knee joint flexion/extension ball-screw-driven linear actuation.
 The system also maintains the in-line force sensor at the knee actuation to measure the human-robot force interaction\cite{lokomatPro2023}.

 The mechanical innovations of the modified exoskeleton include: i) changes in the hip actuation to allow for hip flexion/extension and ab-/adduction~\cite{wyss2019}, ii) a pelvis module that embodies a six degree of freedom (DoF) compliant mechanism that accommodates weight shifting during walking, with one actuated DoF that assists the pelvis lateral movements~\cite{wyss2018multidimensional}, and iii) the original BWS system augmented by one actuated DoF that enables lateral movements to follow the pelvis lateral movements~\cite{wyss2014body}.
 These innovations resulted in a human–exoskeleton interface that incorporates twelve degrees of freedom (DoFs): six at the pelvis, two at each hip, and one at each knee.
 Among these, seven DoFs are actuated: one at the pelvis (coupled with the new actuated BWS lateral mechanism), two at each hip (flexion/extension and ab-/adduction), and one at each knee.
-Fig.~\ref{Fig:2}.a represents the full kinematic model of the right leg.
+The kinematic model of the exoskeleton is described in detail in the \textit{Supplementary Materials}.
+Below we summarize the most relevant robot features.

-The \textbf{pelvis module} includes a pelvis plate, centered at point \(P\) in Fig.~\ref{Fig:2}.a, which is attached to the user's pelvis and can undergo both translational and rotational motion with respect to frame \(\mathcal{F}\).
-This is achieved by a compliant spring-based connection between the fixed back of the pelvis module and the pelvis plate (Fig.~\ref{fig:experimental_setup}.b; see~\cite{wyss2019} for further details).
+The \textbf{pelvis module} includes a pelvis plate, which is attached to the user's pelvis and can undergo both translational and rotational motion thanks to a compliant spring-based connection between the fixed back of the pelvis module and the pelvis plate (Fig.~\ref{fig:experimental_setup}.b; see~\cite{wyss2019} for further details).
 The pelvis module functions as a series elastic actuator (SEA), with one actuated degree of freedom (P01-48x240 motor, NTI AG LinMot, Switzerland), enabling lateral movement relative to a fixed frame.
 To prevent hindering the natural lateral movement of the pelvis, the BWS is laterally actuated through a lead-screw mechanism parallel to the pelvis's actuated degree of freedom.
 Note that the other parts of the BWS remain unchanged with respect to their commercial version, i.e., allow for static and dynamic users' weight unloading.